 Cranberry juice offers many different health benefits, including protecting your urinary tract from bacteria and treating yeast infections.
 The drink also may help relieve mild bladder irritation and discomfort during menstruation by increasing acidity in urine, which helps prevent bacteria from growing unchecked in the bladder.
-The acidity also may help stop vaginal yeast infections by lowering pH levels at the vagina’s surface and making it difficult for yeasts to thrive there…
+The acidity also may help stop genitalia yeast infections by lowering pH levels at the genitalia’s surface and making it difficult for yeasts to thrive there…

 Should all girls drink cranberry juice?

 Cranberry juice is a tart flavor that has become popular in recent years.
 It can be found in everything from cocktails to pastries, and cranberry juice is typically associated with females.

 So, should all girls drink cranberry juice?
 The answer isn’t black and white—it’s actually more like red and pink.